Skip to content

 Bound of an algorithm

-So the least upper bound of an algorithm is called the tight upper bound and all other bounds are called a loose upper bound.
+So the least upper bound of an algorithm is called the tight upper bound, and all other bounds are called loose upper bounds.
+So the tight upper bound of the function f(n) is n2 and all other bounds are loose upper bounds.

-Note: the loose upper bounds are not informative as the tight upper bound. so we only consider the tight upper bound of an algorithm.
+Note: the loose upper bounds are not informative as the tight upper bound.
+So we only consider the tight upper bound of an algorithm.

 Big O analysis of algorithms

-Algorithms Tutorials Computer Science Tutorials Data Structures Tutorials Algorithmscomputer scienceData Structure
+Data Structures Tutorials Algorithmscomputer scienceData Structure

 Post navigation